 The MPLS Transport Profile (MPLS-TP) supports static provisioning of transport paths via a Network Management System (NMS), and dynamic provisioning of transport paths via a control plane.
-This document provides the framework for MPLS-TP dynamic provisioning, and covers control plane addressing, routing, path computation, signaling, traffic engineering,, and path recovery.
-MPLS-TP uses GMPLS as the control plane for MPLS-TP LSPs and provides for compatibility with MPLS.
-MPLS-TP may also uses the control plane for Pseudowires (PWS).
-Management plane functions such as manual configuration and the initiation of LSP setup are out of scope of this document.
+This document provides the framework for MPLS-TP dynamic provisioning, and covers control plane addressing, routing, path computation, signaling, traffic engineering, and path recovery.
+MPLS-TP uses GMPLS as the control plane for MPLS-TP LSPs.
+MPLS-TP also uses the control plane for Pseudowires (PWs).
+Management plane functions such as manual configuration and the initiation of LSP or PW setup are supported but are out of scope of this document.